Yosemite National Park

 - Next the Visitor Center is a museum and replica of a Miwok village, the Indian Village of Ahwahnee.

 The village represents the way of life for the Southern Sierra Miwok who lived in Yosemite Valley since the 18th century (although the valley was inhabited for thousands of years by Native Americans.)
-The heart of the village is a "roundhouse," a bark covered ceremonial building, still used today by Native Americans.
-There's lots to see: a sweathouse, Miwok cabin, chief's house and granary for storing black acorns, one of their staple foods, and a diorama of a bear hunt.
+The heart of the village is a roundhouse, a bark covered ceremonial building, still used today by Native Americans.
+Also a sweathouse, Miwok cabin, chief's house and granary for storing black acorns, one of their staple foods.

 Fun food

-- Pick up picnic supplies (sandwiches, snacks, cold drinks) at Degnan's or the Village Store.
+- Pick up picnic supplies (sandwiches, snacks, cold drinks) at Village Store or Degnan's.
 After hikes, an ice cream bar or soft ice cream tastes delicious.

-- This excellent nature center is geared toward kids, with dioramas of animals After Dark (nocturnal animals such as flying squirrels, owls, gray foxes, ringtails, porcupines) and hands-on exhibits of plants, trees and rocks in Yosemite.
-At the "scat" (poop) exhibit, in between giggles, kids learn how to spot deer droppings, owl pellets, and bear, bobcat and coyote scat, along with animal tracks and sounds.
-The gift shop also has an excellent collection of kids' books of Miwok tales, nature in Yosemite and stories about John Muir.
+- This excellent nature center is geared toward kids, with dioramas of animals such as flying squirrels, owls, gray foxes, ringtails, porcupines and hands-on exhibits of plants, trees and rocks in Yosemite.
+At the "scat" (poop) exhibit, kids learn how to spot deer droppings, owl pellets, and bear, bobcat and coyote scat, along with animal tracks and sounds.
+Art activities daily 10am - 3pm.

-The nature center is open Memorial Day to Labor Day.
+The nature center is open April to October.

 Hikes